Ulitsa Sezam: Fourth season

 In 2006, the show celebrated its tenth anniversary.
-Filming of the new fourth season took place in the spring of 2006 in the pavilion "Mosfilm".
+Filming of the new fourth season took place in early 2006 in the pavilion "Mosfilm".
 The premiere of the new season was broadcast on STS channel in September 2006.

 The city yard set was re-vamped to reflect a more realistic depiction of modern-day urban Russia.
 An intact oak tree grows in the center of this courtyard, and windows from surrounding houses face each other so neighbors can pop their heads out to greet one another.
 The set includes a creative art center and a playground with an urban backdrop of buildings that was made grittier, a bit grey, with Khrushchev-style buildings in the background.
 Businka and Kubik's rooms change into a two-story house with a balcony.

-New cast members include Yamila and Altin, two sisters recently arrived in Russia from Kazakhstan.

-The show tackled the issue of adoption by introducing a young boy named Kolya who was adopted by Aunt Dinara and her husband, Uncle Jura.
+New cast members included Yamila and Altin, two sisters recently arrived in Russia from Kazakhstan.
+The show also tackled the issue of adoption by introducing a young boy named Kolya who was adopted by Aunt Dinara and her husband, Uncle Jura.

 Season 4 introduced a new recurring segment inspired by Prairie Dawn's art show from Play with Me Sesame where Businka shows artwork done by kids.

-Celebrity guests for the season included TV presenter Tina Kandelaki, actress Olga Prokofiev ("My Fair Nanny") and Ekaterina Guseva, Vladimir Turchinsky (Dynamo Moscow), Natasha Podolsk, Varvara, Vladimir Asimov, and children's group "Fidget".
+Celebrity guests for the season included TV presenter Tina Kandelaki, actress Olga Prokofiev ("My Fair Nanny"), Ekaterina Guseva, Vladimir Turchinsky (Dynamo Moscow), Natasha Podolsk, Varvara, Vladimir Asimov, and children's group "Fidget".

+Content

+One of the show's primary goals was to teach children about living in a democratic and diverse society, particularly with the recent fall of the Soviet Union.
+Other goals included instilling pride in children's culture and traditions, and to display a supportive environment in which children could feel secure.
+Children from different ethnic groups, as well as disabled and deaf children, were included in different segments.
+Cultural content included traditional Russian dances, instruments, and foods.

+In addition to original content produced in Moscow, the show also featured Russian-dubbed clips of Sesame Street, Elmo's World, Global Grover and Play with Me Sesame; these comprised about 30-50% of the show's content.

+The series is set in a Russian courtyard with a playground, surrounded by a mixture of traditional, rural, and urban architecture.